crates/Doctor/README.md

 g;       jump back to last editted position
 ```
 ```
-:ab slm selam         in insert mode, when written 'slm'<space> change it with 'selam'
+:ab sth something         in insert mode, when written 'sth'<space> change it with 'something'
 ```

 ```